 As those seedlings grow and start to become established, you can remove the large mature trees, do any remaining thinning needed to the saplings, and then let your new forest grow.
 To assure you have enough seed trees, you should leave about a dozen of your desired trees per acre.
 You’ll have to revisit the land a couple times a year and remove any unwanted saplings, such as cedar and pine, that might spring up.
 Or if growing pine is your goal, you’ll need to eliminate any hardwood trees and maybe even do a prescribed burn* to prepare the soil.

 *A word of caution regarding prescribed burning: if you think a “controlled” burn is the way to go, before you even light a match, have a long and serious talk with your local Conservation Department.
-When you’re dealing with fire in the forest, things can get dangerously out of control in a heartbeat.
+When you’re dealing with a wildfire in the forest, things can get dangerously out of control in a heartbeat.
 You should be as prepared as possible and notify any authorities recommended by the Conservation Department so that they might be ready in case you need fire-fighting assistance.

 The downside to allowing trees to produce seeds for new growth is that you have less control of the spacing of trees and where the new growth happens because it is the wind that scatters the seeds.
 There’s also the potential of your “seed trees” being damaged in the meantime by pests, fire, or wind.